NoMoreFood/Repacls/index.md

 /RemoveOrphans <Domain|Sid>
-   Remove any account whose SID is derived from the <Domain> specified and can no longer be resolved to a valid name.
+   Remove any account whose SID is derived from the <Domain> specified and can no longer be resolved to a valid name

 /RemoveRedundant
    This command will remove any explicit permission that is redundant of